7digital/7digital-api/README.md

 WHAT IS THIS?
 =============

-A serverside javascript wrapper round the 7digital API with the ability to return XML or JSON responses.
+A serverside javascript wrapper round the 7digital API which returns the responses parsed into.

 INSTALLATION
 ============